pocomane/glua/Readme.md

 script to run.
 You can compile it upon the standard lua or luajit, as well as any C implementation of the lua API.

+It is tested with lua 5.4.0, but older version should work too.

 Built packages for linux, windows and mac can be found in [lua static battery](http://github.com/pocomane/lua_static_battery).